iminkin/splice-sites-conservation/README.md

 Raw data files:

 * genomes.txt: a list of 405 genomes we used for the analysis; the list is a subset of all 470 genomes used in the original UCSC alignment.
-This file is only included for the reference; this list is also included in the Makefile (variable "all_genomes")
+This file is only included for reference; this list is also included in the Makefile (variable "all_genomes")

 * data/raw/annotation: the directory containing the annotations GTF files.